-The Texas Bullet Train team is committed to working hand-in-hand with landowners along the length of the 240-mile route, treating all parties with respect and negotiating in good faith in a fair and respectful process consistent with all Texas laws.
+The Texas Central team is committed to working hand-in-hand with landowners along the length of the 240-mile route, treating all parties with respect and negotiating in good faith in a fair and respectful process consistent with all Texas laws.

 You can read about this commitment and the tenets that this Railroad team embraces in the Texas Landowners’ Bill of Rights.

-In building the Texas Bullet Train, minimizing any disruption to the environment, landowners and communities is paramount, which is why the tracks will follow existing utility corridors and public rights-of-way as much as possible.
-Bullet Trains will run along elevated viaduct structures or on grade-separated berms to allow for the free movement of people, animals, vehicles and equipment from one side of the alignment to the other.
+In building the high-speed train, minimizing any disruption to the environment, landowners and communities is paramount, which is why the tracks will follow existing utility corridors and public rights-of-way as much as possible.
+High-speed trains will run along elevated viaduct structures or on grade-separated berms to allow for the free movement of people, animals, vehicles and equipment from one side of the alignment to the other.

 Whether elevated on a viaduct structure or not, each mile of the route is being designed with as narrow a footprint as possible to allow farming activities, livestock grazing and other surface activities to continue as they do today.

 The Preferred Build Alternative route was identified by the Federal Railroad Administration in the its Draft Environmental Impact Statement.
 Informed by public comment and extensive engineering and environmental analysis, the route was identified because of its minimal impact on the environment and because it follows existing utility corridors and right of way to the maximum extent possible.

 It is the sincere intent of this Railroad team to reach mutually agreeable terms that satisfy the desires of landowners and meet the needs of the Railroad.
 That is why the Railroad is committed to compensating landowners fairly, including spending the time to understand each landowner’s concerns and their unique property.
 As part of the process, the Railroad will consider the market value of the land, as well as take into account other unique considerations in order to determine the offer to each landowner.